TheTimelessRecall/C-Odyssey/CONTRIBUTING.md

-# Contributing to C Odyssey 🌊
+# Contributing

-First off, thanks for taking the time to contribute! 🎉
+First off, thanks for taking the time to contribute

-This project is about learning C the *right* way.
-We want clean, readable, and educational code.

 ##  How to Submit Changes